ferrucc-io/ferruccio/content/posts/company-size.md

 The main learning here was that organizational design and culture are a fascinating topic, and that they might be as important then company size when picking a job.

+That being said depending on what stage you're at in your life, you can add this list of pros and cons when making a decision about what company you should join!

+If you have something you'd like to add feel free to reach out via email at "hi" at this domain.
+Or DM me on Twitter :)

-**Special thanks to everyone I've talked to when writing this post**
+**Special thanks to everyone I've talked to when writing this**